yehudasa/rgw-object-broker/README.md

 - A 4 node Kube cluster in GCE, running:
   - Gluster-Kubernetes and its S3 components.
-  - Our CNS Object Broker.
+  - The CNS Object Broker.

-You can check the status of all these components at once by executing
+You can check the status of all these components at once by executing:

 `# gcloud compute ssh <master node name> --command="kubectl get pod,svc --all-namespaces"`